-The Refugee Health Network Qld (RHNQ), along with other state representatives, shares information about local trends, challenges, service innovations and research at quarterly RHeaNA executive teleconferences.
-Should you wish to communicate some information to the RHeaNA executive email email@example.com.
+The Refugee Health Network Qld, along with other state representatives, shares information about local trends, challenges, service innovations and research at quarterly RHeaNA executive teleconferences.
+Contact firstname.lastname@example.org.
+RHNQ acts as the representative for the Queensland Branch.
+More information RHeaNA

 The Refugee Nurses Australia (RNA) network was formed in January 2016 by lead Refugee Health Nurses across Australia.
 There are Refugee Health Nurses in every state and territory.
 The RNA has a national focus and provides an opportunity for nurses working with people from refugee background to share resources, be advocates, contribute to clinical guidelines and be involved in community of practice opportunities.

 If you are an organisation doing work in this space, come along to the monthly meetings on the last Friday of each month at Justice Place, Abingdon Street, Woolloongabba.
 All Welcome!

 The aim of NRAAG is to enhance refugee leadership and to inform the development of laws, policies and programs which affect the lives of people from refugee backgrounds and people seeking asylum in Australia.
 More information about NRAAG

 Asylum Circle is a collaborative project in Queensland that contributes to the support of people seeking asylum.